gramener/gramex/gramex/guide/config/README.md

             interval: 1             # every single day
             utc: False              # using local time zone, not UTC
             backupCount: 30         # keep only last 30 backups
+            delay: true             # do not create file until called

 This handler wrings warnings into warn.log, letting it grow up to 10 MB, then archiving it into warn.log.1, etc.